 The 2006 Gold Eagle (Buy on eBay) marked an important milestone for the series.
 This year was the twentieth year of release for the popular gold bullion and collector coin offering.
-Sales of the regular bullion coins were not impacted by the occasion, however the US Mint did offer special sets for collectors as well as introduce a new versions of the coin featuring an uncirculated finish.
+Sales of the regular bullion coins were not impacted by the occasion, however the United States Mint did offer special sets for collectors as well as introduce a new versions of the coin featuring an uncirculated finish.

 The new collector version of the coin was the 2006-W Uncirculated Gold Eagle (Buy on eBay).
 This was marketed as a collectible uncirculated version of the coin, struck on specially burnished blanks.
 The coins also carried the “W” mint mark to further differentiate them from the bullion version of the coin.
 A full range of coins in 1 oz, 1/2 oz, 1/4 oz, and 1/10 oz sizes were sold individually, or as a 4 Coin Set.
 These new coins were also incorporated into some of the special anniversary sets.

-The 20th Anniversary Gold Eagle Set was offered by the United States Mint beginning on August 30, 2006.
+The 20th Anniversary Gold Eagle Set was offered by the U.S. Mint beginning on August 30, 2006.
 This three coin set contained the one ounce proof coin, the new one ounce uncirculated coin, and a special one ounce reverse proof coin.
 The set was limited to 10,000 units and sold out promptly.
 A separate 20th Anniversary Gold and Silver Eagle Set was offered, which contained one ounce uncirculated versions of the 2006 Gold Eagle and 2006 Silver Eagle.
 This set sold out of the maximum 20,000 units after a few months.